cmmckeon/fishies/README.md

 R version 4.2.0 "Vigorous Calestetics" (for using the rfishbase package, then back to 3.6.3 for using raster)

 There are two sections to this work
+DATRAS data cleaning:
   - cleaning and standardising survey effort (scripts 1 - 7)
   - cleaning and standardising biodiversity data (scripts 8 - 12)
+Main analysis pipeline:
+  - collating covariates, spatial manipulations, analysis, diagnostics, and plotting and tablulating results

-Code is adapted from work by Meadhbh Moriarty in 2016 and built on by Ruth Kelly 2021.
+DATRAS cleaning code is adapted from work by Meadhbh Moriarty in 2016 and built on by Ruth Kelly 2021.
+These scripts made available here are for accessibility purposes, but readers are not expected to run them themsevles from scratch.
+A robust, clean and public version of the DATRAS cleaning pipeline is the work of a separate project that we hope will be available by the time this study is published.
+If you want to run this analysis yourself, we recommend you start at script 13.

-In general the goals of the scripts in series are outline below:

-Goal 1.
-Check survey data for outliers and query with data providers.
-This code has been re-run to insure all errors that have been
-            reported have been removed from DATRAS, otherwise a "fix" is used

-Goal 2.
-Derive Surveys and fix errors not updated in DATRAS

-Goal 3.
-Estimate missing/incorrect gear parameters

-Goal 4.
-Calculate Swept Area and Swepth Volume

-Goal 5.
-Estimate missing/incorrect biological parameters

-Goal 6.
-Calculate Swept Area densities

 ## scripts we use

 Haul data cleaning: 1 - 7

-Biological data cleaning: 8 and 9
+Biological data cleaning: 8 & 9

 Covariate wrangling: 13

-Analysis: 14a_e - 15
+Analysis: 14a-14e & 15

-Plotting: 16
+Plotting: 16 & 17

-We are subsetting all available DATRAS data to just surveys in the North East Atlantic (i.e. not the North sea) in order to establish our modelling pipeline.
-We would currently like to expand to modelling all available data if this goes well (i.e. after Caroline finished her PhD).

 # DATA NEEDED: